nickpourazima/rotary-phone-audio-guestbook/README.md

 - Ensure the sample rate is supported by your audio interface (default = 44100 Hz (decimal not required))
 - For GPIO mapping, refer to the wiring diagram specific to your rpi:
   ![image](images/rpi_GPIO.png)
+- **hook_type**: Define your hook switch type here.
+Set it to "NC" if your phone uses a Normally Closed hook switch or "NO" for Normally Open.

 ### [AudioInterface Class](audioInterface.py)